elixir-europe/biohackathon-europe/projects.md

 ---
 title: Projects
-subtitle: The call for project proposals is now closed.
-Successful projects will be announced at the end of May
+subtitle: Successful projects will be announced at the end of May
 description: BioHackathon Europe projects
 layout: page
 show_sidebar: false